-You are a sailor, this article hopes to make you a marketeer.
-After you’ve read what we think here, please let us know in the comments below what other things are a smart idea when selling a boat.
+If you are a sailor with a boat for sale, this article hopes to make you a marketeer too.
+After you’ve read what we think here, please let us know in the comments below what other things are a smart idea when selling a boat whether it is a sailing yacht, motor yacht, kayak, rowing boat, dinghy or superyacht.
+Of course, some points only apply to one of these types than the other, but they can be taken generally too.
+We’ve put together some hard-nosed facts below to help you sell your boat.
 We appreciate all feedback and build it into our next edition of this article, with credits to the contributor.

 It can be hard to sell a boat if you’ve no experience trading one.
-A 26 to 35-foot boat (approximately 8 to 11 metres) can take up to eight months to sell according to Yacht World.com.
-Larger vessels, including Superyachts, can sit on the market for about a year before a buyer is found.
+A 26 to 35-foot boat (approximately 8 to 11 metres) can take up to eight months to sell according to Yachting World.com, and they should know.
+That’s the whole season if you only start at the beginning or even the end of the previous.
+Larger vessels, including Superyachts, can sit on the market for about a year or more before a buyer is found.
 This waiting period can be excruciating, but the good thing is that if you follow some basics, you should get the best price.

-A well-organised buyer will enter the market from late winter to early spring whilst many boats are out of the water.
-This gives them the opportunity to inspect the boat, check the market for other options, and snap up a bargain.
+A well-organised boat buyer will enter the market from late winter to early spring whilst many boats are out of the water.
+This gives them the opportunity to inspect the boat, check for other options, and snap up a bargain.
 Be ready for this sales window.
-Other sellers may not be so prepared, still mulling over whether they want to keep her for another season or slip her from her moorings.
-The competition is, therefore, less if you can prepare early.
-A selling point too will be that the new owner will have more of the sailing season to enjoy.
+Other boat sellers may not be so prepared, still mulling over whether they want to keep her for another season or slip her from her moorings.
+Therefore, the boat buying competition is less early in the season.
+A selling point too will be that the new boat owner will have more of the sailing season to enjoy.

 Remember why you bought the boat way back when, the dreams you had, and the pleasure you have enjoyed.
 Your buyer will no doubt come with similar hopes.
 A boat is a significant investment that’s bought with a mix of emotion and logic.
 A buyer has to love your boat as theirs in order to buy it, but they must also find it an acceptable price against the market.
 Help relax the tension and fulfil the excitement with a good impression.